Season: 2 (The Sonny & Cher Show)

 Recognition of the Little People

-Cher says, “speaking of the little people who never win awards, I have one for you Sonny” and she hands him the “coveted Groping Award” (the audience laughs at whatever she hands them) and “the award given for the most needless use of the word ‘anyway’ in a continuing series” and they play numerous clips where Sonny says ‘anyway.’
+Cher says, “speaking of the little people who never win awards, I have one for you Sonny” and she hands him the “coveted Groping for Awards Award” and “given for the most needless use of the word ‘anyway’ in a continuing series” and “here are just a few of your winning performances.”

 (I could win that award, myself.
-I was just thinking this week that the word anyway is my more useful word for story ramblers.)
+I was just thinking this week that the word anyway is the most useful word for story ramblers.)

 “Hey Marge, Who the -bleep- Is That?”
 Award

-The nominees are Marlo Thomas, Jane Fonda and Chastity Bono.
-“And the winner is….Chastity Bono!” and they show clips of Chastity shown from previous episodes.
+The best use of a small blonde daughter in a continuing series.
+Cher says the nominees are Marlo Thomas, Jane Fonda and Chastity Bono.
+“May I have the envelope please.
+Oh, my word, how surprising.”
+Sonny says, “And the winner is….Chastity Bono!” and they show clips of Chastity shown from previous episodes reading some seriously long lines and at one point singing “Sonny Boy.”
+This was a nice reel for Chaz.

-Sonny says this part is special to him because it’s given to the writers who do the same thing over and over and over again, “they write things that endanger my life.”
-And then they show various clips of Sonny’s physical comedy: falls, explosions and punches.
+Sonny says this part is special to him because it’s given to the writers who do the same thing over and over and over again, “They write things that endanger my life.”
+And then they show a long montage of clips of Sonny doing physical comedy: falls, explosions, falling through sets.

 (I just said that last night as I passed Luigi’s restaurant so this is my favorite award.)